frob/frob.github.com/_drafts/2015-10-03-reflecting-on-elixir-and-phoenix.md

  100%   1168 (longest request)
 ```

-All this test does is make me think I might be onto something.
-This isn't definitve, however, Phoenix was delivering dynamic pages to the browser nearly as fast as nginx was delivering static files.
+All this test does is make me think Phoenix might be onto something.
+This isn't desisive, however, Phoenix was delivering dynamic pages to the browser nearly as fast as nginx was delivering static files.

 This definitally warrents further testing.
-My next test will be with some more complicated models and user access controlls.
+My next test might be with some more complicated models and user access controlls.
+However, my interest with Phoenix has more to do with the websocket handling.
+These where the preliminary tests to see if Phoenix is even worth my limited time.

+It is.

 # Drupal's heel

 My opinion is that Drupal's biggest streangth (and the root of it's staying power) comes from our (as in the Drupal Community) acceptance that things change.
-Drupal 7 was a huge step forward from Drupal 6 old apis where gone or changed in ways that where incompatible with Drupal 6.
-Remember that when Drupal 7 was released, no one was developing on Drupal 6 --everyone was using Pressflow.
+Drupal 7 was a huge step forward from Drupal 6.
+Dld apis where gone or changed in ways that where incompatible with Drupal 6.
+Remember that when Drupal 7 was released, no one was even developing on Drupal 6 anymore --everyone was using Pressflow.

 Drupal 8, from all I can see, *gives us more tools out of the box than any other site building platform*.
 This is a good time.

 For the longest time I thought Drupal's biggest problem was PHP --and I mostly still think that.
 The difference between now and 5 years ago is that PHP's development is starting to gain velocity.
 We are starting to see some of the improvements from HHVM and PHPng being brought into PHP.
-PHP7 holds some real good concepts.
-PHP is still really fast.
-Big pipe can work, things are possible.
+PHP7 holds some real potential.
+PHP has always been really fast and it is still really fast.
+Big pipe is the <q>new thing</q> for PHP and it can work, things are possible.
 All of this gives me hope.
 It gives me hope for Drupal.